-Summer, Late May – August, Seven Days a Week
+Summer: Late May – August & October, Seven Days a Week

-According to the Girl Scout USA Safety Checkpoints, they want all girl scouts, adults, and other children aboard a “girl scout” cruise to be outfitted in life jackets.
-We have purchased Type III life jackets which are more comfortable for non-emergency use
+According to the Girl Scout USA safety procedures, all girl scouts, adults, and other children aboard a cruise must be outfitted in life jackets.
+We have additional Type III life jackets that are more comfortable for non-emergency use.